mlkiung/walmart-product-manager/README.md

   * Make the category path breadcrumb trail into a list of links
   * Clicking a link will filter the list of products to include only those within the designated category
 * Integrate frontend testing
+* Modularize CSS stylesheets using CSS modules and Sass
 * Integrate functionality so user can work with their own API key for queries

 ## Author